Chicken Lo Mein

 -

-Heat 1 tablespoon vegetable oil in a wok or large skillet over high heat until it shimmers.
+Heat 1 tablespoon of vegetable oil in a large skillet or wok over medium-high heat.

 -